prathamesh-sonpatki/o11y-wiki/README.md

 ### Event

-An event is a significant occurrence within a system that may require attention.
-Events can be used to trigger alerts or notify operators of potential issues.
+Events are hard to define because everything is an event, but let's give it a try 😉.
+An event is primarily a change event that can mean a pod restart, deployment, or configuration flag change.
+Events are important because they affect the system's state externally and can help correlate incidents with metrics, traces, and logs.

 ## F